-- In Part 2, candidates have five short descriptions of people and have to match this content to five of eight short texts on a particular topic. - This part tests the candidate's detailed comprehension of factual material.
+In Part 2, candidates have five short descriptions of people and have to match this content to five of eight short texts on a particular topic.

 - Candidates should begin by reading the five descriptions of the people. - Next, candidates need to read all eight texts carefully, underlining any matches between these and anything in the descriptions of the people. - Candidates should then compare the description again with any possible matches.
 They need to check that the text meets all the requirements of the description. - Candidates should avoid using one or two identical words in the description and the text to choose an answer ('word-spotting').
 Instead they need to focus on the meaning of the whole text.